greenelab/deep-review/manuscript.md

 There are already a number of reviews focused on applications of deep learning in biology [@yXqhuueV; @1VZjheOA;
 @irSe12Sm; @G00xvi94;
-@MmRGFVUu], healthcare [@11I7bLcP3;
-@LL5huVs3], and drug discovery [@gJE0ExFr;
+@MmRGFVUu], healthcare [@11I7bLcP3], and drug discovery [@gJE0ExFr; @zCt6PUXj;
-@zCt6PUXj; @1DTUK3YyI;
-@xPkT1z7D].
-Under our guiding question, we sought to highlight cases where deep learning enabled researchers to solve challenges that were previously considered infeasible or simplified tedious analyses.
-We also identified approaches that researchers are using to address challenges posed by biomedical data.
+@1DTUK3YyI; @xPkT1z7D].
+Under our guiding
+question, we sought to highlight cases where deep learning enabled researchers to solve challenges that were previously considered infeasible or makes difficult, tedious analyses routine.
+We also identified approaches that researchers are using to sidestep challenges posed by biomedical data.
 We find that domain-specific considerations have greatly influenced how to best harness the power and flexibility of deep learning.
 Model interpretability is often critical.
 Understanding the patterns in data may be just as important as fitting the data.
 In addition, there are important and pressing questions about how to build networks that efficiently represent the underlying structure and logic of the data.
 Domain experts can play important roles in designing networks to represent data appropriately, encoding the most salient prior knowledge and assessing success or failure.
 There is also great potential to create deep learning systems that augment biologists and clinicians by prioritizing experiments or streamlining tasks that do not require expert judgment.
-We have divided the large range of topics into three broad classes: (1) disease and patient categorization, (2) fundamental biological study, and (3) treatment of patients.
+We have divided the large range of topics into three broad classes: Disease and Patient Categorization, Fundamental Biological Study, and Treatment of Patients.
 Below, we briefly introduce the types of questions, approaches and data that are typical for each class in the application of deep learning.

 #### Disease and patient categorization